nhsx/digital-health-insights/index.md

 <div class="nhsuk-inset-text">
   <span class="nhsuk-u-visually-hidden">Key finding: </span>
-  <h3>The oldest and youngest age groups were least likely to use online GP services</h3>
+  <h3>Patients aged 75 and over are the least likely to use online GP services over all</h3>
 </div>
-Over 75s are 12% less likely to use online services, with 68% not using any online GP service in the last 12 months.
+The over 75s are 12% less likely to use online services than average, with more than two thirds (68%) having not using any online GP service in the last 12 months [<a href="https://gp-patient.co.uk/">2</a>].

-<caption>Figure 3.
-Online GP service use between survey respondents (by age group) that used an online services within the last 12 months (as of March 2021).
-Source: GP Patient Survey 2021.</caption>
+<strong>Figure 3.</strong> Online GP service use between survey respondents (by age group) that used an online services within the last 12 months (as of March 2021).
+Source: GP Patient Survey 2021.

 {% include online_activities_75.html %}

-Interestingly, 16-24s were second least likely to use online GP services, with 41% using an online service in the last 12 months (compared with 44% nationally).
+Interestingly, 16-24s were second least likely to use online GP services, with 41% using an online service in the last 12 months (compared with 44% nationally) [<a href="https://gp-patient.co.uk/">2</a>].

+<strong>Figure 4.</strong> Online GP service use between survey respondents (by age group) that used an online services within the last 12 months (as of March 2021).
+Source: GP Patient Survey 2021.

 {% include online_activities_25.html %}

-<p><b>Figure 4.</b> Online GP service use between survey respondents (by age group) that used an online services within the last 12 months (as of March 2021).
-Source: GP Patient Survey 2021.</p>

 #### Why aren't patients aged 75+ using online GP services?

-In a [recent report on digital inclusion](https://www.ageuk.org.uk/globalassets/age-uk/documents/reports-and-publications/reports-and-briefings/active-communities/digital-inclusion-in-the-pandemic-final-march-2021.pdf), Age UK found that 42% of aged 75 and over do not use the internet.
+In a recent report on digital inclusion, Age UK found that 42% of aged 75 and over do not use the internet [<a href="https://www.ageuk.org.uk/globalassets/age-uk/documents/reports-and-publications/reports-and-briefings/active-communities/digital-inclusion-in-the-pandemic-final-march-2021.pdf">6</a>].

 Furthermore, a lack of digital skills among the over 75+ age group (79%) was the most common reason for not using the internet.
-The next most common reasons were a lack of trust in the internet (39%) and not having good enough access to equipment and/or broadband (30%).
+The next most common reasons were a lack of trust in the internet (39%) and not having good enough access to equipment and/or broadband (30%) [<a href="https://www.ageuk.org.uk/globalassets/age-uk/documents/reports-and-publications/reports-and-briefings/active-communities/digital-inclusion-in-the-pandemic-final-march-2021.pdf">6</a>].

-Ofcom's [Digital Exclusion Survey](https://www.ofcom.org.uk/__data/assets/pdf_file/0025/217834/adults-media-use-and-attitudes-report-2020-21.pdf) also found that 18% of digitally excluded adults aged 75 and over would be willing to go online to access health services.
+Ofcom's Digital Exclusion survey also found that 18% of digitally excluded adults aged 75 and over would be willing to go online to access health services [<a href="https://www.ofcom.org.uk/__data/assets/pdf_file/0025/217834/adults-media-use-and-attitudes-report-2020-21.pdf">7</a>].

 <hr class="nhsuk-u-margin-top-0 nhsuk-u-margin-bottom-6">